muppet9010/Factorio-Stasis-Mine/README.md

 ![Stasis Land Mine Example](https://media.giphy.com/media/feaLga7G7lBaGcluQt/giphy.gif)

 Spidertrons have been hardened against the stasis effect and so is unaffected.
-They also won't detonate enemy mines of any type as default in Factorio.
+They also don't detonate enemy mines of any type as default in Factorio.

 Mod Settings